noprompt/garden/README.md

 #### Values

-We've already seen strings used as declaration map values but Garden supports keywords, symbols, numbers, maps, vectors, and lists in addition to this.
+We've already seen strings used as declaration map values, but Garden also supports keywords, symbols, numbers, maps, vectors, and lists in addition.

+##### Strings, keywords, symbols

 Strings, keywords, symbols, and numbers are rendered as literal CSS values: